How to understand open and closed form in poetry

 Although haiku is a closed form of poetry, haikus do not usually rhyme.

-Sometimes a poet will ‘break the rules’ in a closed poetic form in order to draw attention to a specific word or idea in the poem.
+Sometimes a poet will ‘break the rules’ in in order to draw attention to a specific word or idea in the poem.
+For example in Dusting the Phone by Jackie Kay the poem is carefully structured into tercets (three line stanzas) until the final stanza.

 The form of the poem will influence the effect it has on the reader.
 As well as looking at the length of lines, the rhythm and the rhyme scheme, also look out for breaks in the pattern of a poem and think about what the poet might be inviting you to think about.